Dr Ulrich Kusenack

 - High-resolution vascular ultrasound (duplex sonography) for the early detection of venous and arterial diseases

-- Unidirectional Doppler device for determining the ABI (ankle-brachial index)
+- Unidirectional Doppler device for determining the ABI (Ankle-Brachial Index)

 - Light reflection rheography (LRR) to determine vein function before and after varicose vein surgery